shoesandsocks/hc-podcast/episodes/i-dated-a-girl-that-worked-in-.md

 id3-copyright: CC BY 4.0
 id3-explicit: clean
 ---
-Bort dated a girl that worked in the Haunted Mansion, before goth was a thing.
+I dated a girl that worked in the Haunted Mansion, before goth was a thing.

 <audio controls>
   <source src="https://www.porknachos.com/files/podcasts/howard/i-dated-a-girl-that-worked-in-.mp3">